haberdashPI/SignalOperators.jl/docs/src/manual.md

 #### Decibels

 You can pass an amplification value as a unitless or a unitful value in `dB`; a unitless value is not assumed to be in decibels.
 Instead, it's assumed to be the actual ratio by which you wish to multiply the signal.
-E.g. `amplify(x,2)` will make `x` twice as loud.
+For example, `amplify(x,2)` will make `x` twice as loud.

 ### Infinite lengths

 Some of the ways you can define a signal lead to an infinite length signal.
 You cannot store an infinite signal.
 It is represented as a function of some kind.
 Operations on signals are generally lazy, meaning the samples of the signal aren't computed until necessary.
 To allow actual data to be created from a signal, you have to specify the length, using [`until`](@ref).
 For example, when using `signal(sin)`, the signal is an infinite length sine wave.
-That's why, in the example above we use [`until`](@ref) to specify the length, like so:
+That's why, in the example above, we use [`until`](@ref) to specify the length, as follows.

 ```julia
 signal(sin,ω=1kHz) |> until(5s)